thaseenabbut/thaseen/README.md

-a normal guy who likes to code n stuff.
+a random guy who likes to code n stuff.